debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/fork_poliy.md

 As of today, the policy is this:

-* No hard forks will update existing `bitcoind` binary unless they fix critial vulnerability (extremely improbable, a vulnerability fix would probably be a soft fork) or fix a known limitation of Bitcoin protocol such as data type limiting block time or height (highly improbable because it'll be non-issue next several decades).
+* No hard forks will update existing `bitcoind` binary unless they fix critical vulnerability (extremely improbable, a vulnerability fix would probably be a soft fork) or fix a known limitation of Bitcoin protocol such as data type limiting block time or height (highly improbable because it'll be non-issue next several decades).
 * No soft fork that attempts to implement government-enforced censorship or similar kind of tampering with Bitcoin